GenericMappingTools/gmt/doc/rst/source/GMT_API.rst

 are GMT_WRITE_TABLE_SEGMENT (combine all segments into a *single* segment in a *single* table), GMT_WRITE_TABLE (collect all segments into a *single* table), and GMT_WRITE_SEGMENT (combine segments into *one* segment per table).
-Many family combinations are simply not allowed, such as grid to cpt, dataset to image, etc., etc.
+Many family combinations are simply not allowed, such as grid to color palette, dataset to image, etc., etc.

 Get resource ID